 RAND health policy researcher Laurie T. Martin and Emory professor Ruth M. Parker point out another obstacle for the successful implementation of the health-care law:

 Over the next three years, as the Patient Protection and Affordable Care Act (ACA) goes into effect, America’s state and local officials will be responsible for reaching out to more than 30 million individuals and enrolling them in publicly funded or subsidized health plans offered through state insurance exchanges.
 The majority of those individuals have low health literacy and will have difficulty finding, understanding, and using insurance information critical to getting them properly enrolled.

 Failure to meet the enrollment goals of new health care law, however, will not only undermine the success of the new health law, but more importantly, will do little to expand health insurance coverage.
 Unless steps are taken to clarify the language and procedures surrounding the enrollment process, individuals are not likely to enroll, resulting in a significant waste of time, energy, and taxpayer dollars.

-We must proactively engage and support individuals through the enrollment process.
 Trusted community-based organizations and health providers can help consumers navigate the enrollment process and fill out applications, as was shown to be effective in Massachusetts.
 And performance standards for exchange counselors can include an understanding of and sensitivity to challenges related to low health literacy.

 Laurie T. Martin is a health policy researcher at the nonprofit RAND Corporation and Ruth M. Parker is a professor at the Emory University schools of medicine and public health.
 This piece is based on an article published by the authors in August in the “Journal of the American Medical Association.”